 In conclusion, if the Board chooses to implement this option there will clearly be significant capital debt taken on because of building a new elementary school.
-However, with prudent planning, the district could financially afford to cover the cost of the additional debt service.
+However, with prudent planning, the district could financially afford to cover the cost of the additional debt service without negatively impacting local taxes.

-At the final Advisory Committee meeting, the committee decided to add a fourth option to the study.
-Option 4 is defined as: Close Unadilla Elementary School, make Otego K-4, move 5th grade to the Middle School.
+At the final advisory committee meeting, the committee decided to add a fourth option to the study.
+Option 4 is defined as: Close Unadilla Elementary School, make Otego K-4, move 5th grade to the middle school.
 This option 4 is really the same as option 2 except that Unadilla Elementary School would be closed and Otego Elementary School would remain open as the district's one elementary school.
 The financial and staffing impact would be the same for option 4 as for option 2.
 The only major difference to be considered is whether or not Otego Elementary School is large enough to add grades 3 and 4 to the building.